-EPA is proposing to approve a State Implementation Plan (SIP) revision package submitted by the State of Utah on November 5, 2019.
-The November 5, 2019 revision amends R307-204 to meet the requirements set forth in Utah's 2019 House Bill (H.B.)
+The Environmental Protection Agency (EPA) is approving state implementation plan (SIP) revisions submitted by State of Utah on November 5, 2019.
+The revisions amend R307-204 to meet the requirements set forth in Utah's 2019 House Bill (H.B.)
 155. This action is being taken under section 110 of the Clean Air Act (CAA).

-Docket: All documents in the docket are listed in the www.regulations.gov index.
+The EPA has established a docket for this action under Docket ID No. EPA-R08-OAR-2020-0541.
+All documents in the docket are listed on the http://www.regulations.gov website.
 Although listed in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
-Certain other material, such as copyrighted material, will be publicly available only in hard copy.
-Publicly available docket materials are available electronically in www.regulations.gov.
-To reduce the risk of COVID-19 transmission, for this action we do not plan to offer hard copy review of the docket.
-Please email or call the person listed in the FOR FURTHER INFORMATION CONTACT section if you need to make alternative arrangements for access to the docket.
+Certain other material, such as copyrighted material, is not placed on the internet and will be publicly available only in hard copy form.
+Publicly available docket materials are available through http://www.regulations.gov, or please contact the person identified in the FOR FURTHER INFORMATION CONTACT section for additional availability information.